andrewmh20/LunarLander/README.txt

 Sometimes the best course of action is to fly back up to the Command Module (not shown) in a controlled fasion and reset, essentially aborting.

+Just as in the real Apollo 11, the ground radar is not always reliable--so be careful!

 You can be added to the high score list at the end of the game if you land with enough extra fuel.
 The high scores are not seperated between realistic mode and easy mode.